Eugene is a qualified control/instrumentation engineer Bsc (Eng) and has worked as a developer of electronics & software for SCADA systems.

 Capacitors are used in electrical and electronic circuitry for a variety of reasons.
 Typically these are:

-- Frequency setting in low pass, high pass, band pass and band reject filters
+- Bandwidth setting in low pass, high pass, band pass and band reject filters

 - AC coupling in multistage amplifiers